 The Scottish Mathematical Sciences Training Centre (SMSTC) was founded in 2007 as a collaborative venture of Scottish universities (see below).
 It is one of the six UK "Taught Course Centres", originally funded by EPSRC.

 The prime aim of SMSTC is to provide high-quality broad training in fundamental areas of mathematics and statistics for students beginning a PhD in any aspect of mathematical sciences.
 The level is intended to be comparable to that of first-year PhD courses in North America or mainland Europe.

-The International Centre for Mathematical Sciences (ICMS) provide administrative services for SMSTC, and the website is provided by Gillidanda.
+The Maxwell Institute for Mathematical Sciences provide administrative services for SMSTC, and the website is provided by Fraser Murray (formerly Gillidanda).

 The consortium members are: